 Handling Multiple Projects at The Same Time

-It can very quickly become a project management nightmare to delegate all of the tasks and to be available for anyone who has the question about some issue.
-With project management tool, all of this becomes very easy and time efficient.
+It can very quickly become a project management nightmare to delegate all of the tasks and to be available for anyone who has a question about some issue.
+With project management tools, all of this becomes very easy and time efficient.
 Project managers can access the project page with just one click and have a look at the project as they happen.

-Very simple but informative user interface allows managers to see all kinds of project relevant information, project status, progress, how much time has been spent.
+The straightforward but informative user interface allows project managers to see all kinds of project relevant information, project status, progress, and how much time has been spent.
 On top of that, a built-in chat allows managers to see whether the team members have any questions on anything.

 Project Delay Due to One Incomplete Task

-To stay competitive and to be able to build a good reputation with clients, projects have to be completed before the deadline.
-But what happens when one of the recurring or inter-dependent tasks fails to be completed.
-All other tasks are delayed and the project is destined to either be late or fail due to all the micromanagement work that has to be done.
+To stay competitive and to be able to build an excellent reputation with clients, projects have to be completed before the deadline.
+But what happens when one of the recurring or inter-dependent tasks fails to be completed?
+All other duties are delayed, and the project is destined to either be late or fail due to all the micromanagement work that needs to be done.

-This is where a project management tool can really save the day.
-First of all, it provides access to several project templates you can use for your own project, which saves time right at the start.
-Then, with a Task Dependencies option, you can move all the inter-dependent or recurring tasks with just one click.
-This saves a lot of time and allows the managers to focus on the task that caused the problem by assigning additional assets or resources.
+This is where a project management tool can save the day.
+First, it provides access to several project templates you can use for your project, which saves time right at the start.
+Then, with a Task Dependencies option, you can move all the inter-dependent or recurring tasks with just one click; this saves a lot of time and allows the managers to focus on the task that caused the problem by assigning additional assets or resources.

 Writing a Report for a Client in the Middle of Ongoing Project

 Project management software has a built-in option to generate a project report with just a couple of clicks.
-This report contains everything that the client needs, from the summary of the project status and breakdown of tasks, to when the tasks are due and overall project financial summaries.
-Within minutes, managers are able to have the report done and sent to a client via email.
+This report contains everything that the client needs, from the summary of the project status and breakdown of tasks, to when the tasks are due and overall project financial reviews.
+Within minutes, managers can have the report done and sent to a client via email.
 This time-saving feature is one of the greatest benefits a project management software has to offer to its users.

 Also, project management tools can be used to set up a billable amount for tasks.
 Furthermore, it generates an invoice which can be sent to a client.
 When it comes to finances, some of these software tools allow managers to use financial add-ons to prepare estimates and track project expenses.